mattgwagner/New-Machine/README.md

 vagrant RDP -- Doesn't seem to work on OS-X reliably, use Remote Desktop client and point it to localhost with the allocated port.

+You can also open your Remote Desktop client of choice and point it to localhost:4000 (we remapped the RDP port to avoid conflicts with Windows hosts).

 # See Also

 https://chocolatey.org